• Skip to primary navigation

 Keto Recipe

-Meatloaf is surprisingly low carb as is.
-While it does have a small number of carbs from the bread crumbs, it's a minimal amount.
+Meatloaf is surprisingly low-carb as is.
+While it has a small number of carbs from the bread crumbs, it’s minimal.
 However, if you want to cut all the carbs, leave out all the bread crumbs and milk.

 More ways to eat meatloaf